San Jose, Occidental Mindoro: Contemporary history

 In 1950, the Philippine government split Mindoro into two provinces, Occidental Mindoro and Oriental Mindoro.
 San Jose became the temporary capital until it was later transferred to Mamburao.
 With encouragement from the national government, migration into Mindoro in the years after World War II boosted population growth and spurred development.
 The Philippine Sugar Mill plantation in the northern Barangay Central helped San Jose become the center of commerce in those years.

 On April 3, 1969, the barrios of Alibog, Caguray, Calawag, Gapasan, Laste, Lourdes, Nicolas, Paclolo, Purnaga, Sibalat, and Santa Teresa was separated from San Jose to create a separate municipality known as Magsaysay.

 During the 1970s, development has since shifted to what is now the poblacion area and neighboring barangays.
 The economic base also has widened to include rice, corn, tobacco, salt, and aquaculture production geared towards both the local Philippine and international markets.

 Conversion into a city

 The Municipality of San Jose passed Resolution No. 0023 in 2001, seeking conversion to city status.
 In 2016, Congresswoman Josephine Ramirez-Sato filed House Bill No. 2164 which aims to convert San Jose into a component city.
+To date, this resolution has not been acted upon or pursued by Congress of the Philippines.